 Liquidity risk refers to the risk that the company cannot meet its financial obligations.
 The

-objective of liquidity risk management is to maintain sufficient liquidity and ensure that funds are
+objective of liquidity risk management is to maintain sufficient liquidity and ensure that funds

-available for use as pre requirements.
+are available for use as pre requirements.
 The Company's exposure to liquidity risk is minimal.

-Reasons for variances over 25%:
+Reasons for variances %:

 1. An Decrease in ratio is due to increase in Debt & Decrease in Profit after Tax.